-Due Date Brief Description Quizzes (6%) Due ("best by") most weeks, Sundays, 11pm On Brightspace, complete 6 of 11 quizzes of your choice (worth 1% each).
+Due Date Brief Description Quizzes (6%) Due ("best by") most weeks, Sundays, 11pm Expiry dates most weeks, Tuesdays, 11pm Exceptions: Quiz 2, Quiz 6, Quiz 11 On Brightspace, complete at least 6 of 11 quizzes (worth 1% each).
 If you complete more than 6, your lowest quiz grades will be dropped.
 See Course Schedule for due dates.
-Because you only need to complete 6 of 11, and because there are "best by" as well as "end" dates, there are no make-up opportunities offered for missed quizzes - no exceptions.
-The "end" dates are considered the extension.
-End dates most weeks, Tuesdays, 11pm Exceptions: Quiz 2, Quiz 6, Quiz 11 Self-Portfolio Reflection (4%) Due (best by) Friday Jan 19, 11pm End date Monday Jan 22, 11pm You will complete a series of self-assessments and then answer a few reflection questions on Brightspace Test 1 (20%) Tuesday Jan 30, in class, paper notes allowed Tested on material covered since the beginning of the semester Advice Column - group work (12%) Due (best by) Wednesday Feb 14, 11pm End date Saturday Feb 17, 11pm In a group (sign up on Brightspace!), you will write an advice column relationship problem & response to that problem.
-I will have given you some time in class to work with your group, but you will also need to spend some time working together outside of class time Test 2 (20%) Tuesday March 05, in class, paper notes allowed Tested on material delivered since Test 1 content Your choice: Individual/Group Project (23%) Due (best by) Tuesday March 19, 11pm End date Friday Mar 22, 11pm Option 1: Advice Column Assessment (individual) - analysis of relationship problems from group's advice column Option 2: Consent workshop (individual or group) - manual or podcast related to consent Option 3: Rom-Com Red Flags (individual or group) - identify "red flags" in a popular romantic comedy movie Option 4: Creative Project (individual or group) - song/poem/art/board game/podcast/video, etc. related to course concepts Test 3 (15%): Take-home test Due (best by) Monday 6pm April 08 End date 3pm Tuesday April 09 Tested on material since Test 2 content - complete on Brightspace (take-home test) Bonus (2%): SONA research participation or Journal article summaries Due (end date) by 5pm, Friday April 05 Opportunity to participate (via SONA system) in psychological research (1 hour = 1%) or write 2 journal article summaries to earn up to a 2% bonus added to your final course grade.
-To complete the journal article summary option, you must email me to obtain permission and details by no later than Feb 28
+Because you only need to complete 6 of 11, and because there are "best by" as well as "expiry" dates, there are no make-up opportunities offered for missed quizzes.
+The "expiry" dates are considered the extension.
+Self-Portfolio Reflection (4%) Due (best by) Fri Jan 17, 11pm End date Mon Jan 20, 11pm To have successful relationships, it is important to take an in-depth look at ourselves.
+You will complete a series of self-assessments and then answer a few reflection questions.
+See Brightspace for details.
+Test 1 (20%) - Tues Jan 28 Tested on material covered since the beginning of the semester.
+Test is in-class; paper notes allowed.
+Advice Column - group work (12%) Due (best by) Wed Feb 12, 11pm Expiry date Sat Feb 15, 11pm To gain experience in applying some of the course concepts to real-life relationship issues, in a group (sign up on Brightspace by Mon Jan 20!), you will write an advice column relationship problem & response to that problem.
+I will have given you time in class to work with your group; you will also need to spend some time working together outside of class.
+See details on Brightspace.
+Test 2 (20%) - Tues March 04 Tested on material delivered since Test 1 content.
+Test is in-class; paper notes allowed.
+Your choice: Individual/Group Project (23%) Due (best by) Tues March 18, 11pm Expiry date Fri Mar 21, 11pm Option 1: Advice Column Assessment - critical analysis of relationship problems from group's advice column Option 2: Consent workshop - manual or podcast related to consent in romantic relationships Option 3: Rom-Com Red Flags - identify "red flags" in a popular romantic comedy movie See details on Brightspace Option 4: Creative Project - song/poem/art/board game/podcast/video, etc. related to course concepts Test 3 (15%): Take-home test Due (best by) Fri April 11 Expiry date Sat April 12 Tested on material since Test 2 content - complete on Brightspace (take-home test) Bonus (2%): SONA research participation or Journal article summaries Must complete by 5pm, Fri April 04 Opportunity to participate (via SONA system) in psychological research (1 hour = 1%) or write 2 journal article summaries to earn up to a 2% bonus added to your final course grade.
+To complete the journal article summary option, you must email me to obtain permission and details by no later than Feb 28.